Tom Fontana: Plays

+Podcasts

+Fontana wrote, directed and produced the podcast Sugarland for Audible.

 Personal life

-Fontana's sister is a nun.
-He lives in New York City's West Village in a building that was formerly a branch of the New York Public Library.
-The book-lined, two-story main reading room is now a living room where he often hosts fund raisers for arts and civil-rights organizations.

 Fontana was married to actress Sagan Lewis for 12 years until their divorce in 1993.
 Sagan and Fontana remarried on July 10, 2015, and remained together until her death on August 7, 2016.

 Fontana has a tattoo of the Oz logo on his upper right arm, which he is shown receiving in the opening credits of the series.

 Fontana does not own or use a computer, and writes all of his scripts longhand on a yellow legal pad.

 Membership

 He is a member of the Dramatists Guild, the Producers Guild of America, and the Writers Guild of America, East, from which he received the Evelyn F. Burkey Award for lifetime achievement.
 Fontana served as vice president of the Writers Guild of America, East from 2005 to 2007.
-He is president emeritus of the WGAE Foundation, commonly known as the Writers Guild Initiative, and serves on the boards of the Acting Company, the Williamstown Theatre Festival, DEAL, the New York City Police Museum, and Stockings With Care, among others.
+He is president emeritus of the WGAE Foundation, commonly known as the Writers Guild Initiative, and serves on the boards of the Acting Company, the Williamstown Theatre Festival, DEAL, the New York City Police Museum, and Stockings with Care, among others.

 Detective Joe Fontana, Dennis Farina's character on Law & Order, was named for Tom Fontana, who became close friends with Law & Order creator Dick Wolf while working as writers in the same building, at the same time, on the series St. Elsewhere (Fontana) and Hill Street Blues (Wolf).